Clark v. Community for Creative Non-Violence: Background

 CCNV planned to hold another demonstration the following winter and was to include 60 tents total with 20 tents in a quadrant of Lafayette Park and 40 tents on the National Mall.
-The CCNV filed on September 7, 1982 for a permit.
+The CCNV filed on September 7, 1982, for a permit.
 The National Park Service granted a permit "to set up two symbolic campsites, one on the Mall with a maximum of one hundred participants and forty tents, and one in Lafayette Park with approximately fifty participants and twenty tents".
 The permit granted the ability to have a twenty-four-hour presence at the locations but did not allow the participants to sleep.
 The CCNV then sought a court order invalidating the permit's limitation on sleeping as an unconstitutional restriction on their freedom of expression.
 They argued that part of the core message the demonstrators wished to convey was that homeless people have no permanent place to sleep.
 The District Court for the District of Columbia ruled in favor of the National Park Service.
 The Court ruled that:(1) CCNV's demonstration falls within the scope of the amended anti-camping regulations; (2) sleeping, within the context of CCNV's demonstration, falls outside the scope of the first amendment; and (3) even assuming first amendment scrutiny is required, the new anti-camping regulations are constitutional as applied to CCNV's proposed sleeping activities.
 The group appealed to the District of Columbia Circuit Court of Appeals where their case was heard.
 The Appeals Court re-examined the three reasons the District Court did not grant the CCNV injunction.
 They agreed with the notion that the National Park Service's regulation fit the CCNV's demonstration.
 Concerning the claim that "CCNV's demonstration, falls outside the scope of the first amendment" the court wrote in the opinion:

-Indeed, we cannot understand how the government can deny the indicia of political expression that permeate CCNV's pointed use of the simple act of sleeping.
-The protestors choose to sleep, purposely across from the White House and Capitol grounds, in sparsely appointed tents which the Park Service has already designated as undeniably "symbolic."
-Their permit application states that this conduct is intended to send the same message as this court recognized was sent in CCNV's 1981-82 demonstration: that the problems of the homeless will not simply disappear into the night.In concern with the Lower Courts third assertion that the new anti-camping regulations are constitutional the Appeals Court wrote and summarized their ruling:

-In sum, the Park Service has failed to demonstrate that the government's interests will be furthered by keeping these putative protestors from the sleeping activity which is the sole point in dispute.
-We reverse, therefore, because the indiscriminate line the government seeks to draw against sleeping cannot pass first amendment muster.
-Accordingly, we grant CCNV the injunctive relief it seeks, enjoining the Park Service from prohibiting sleep at CCNV's demonstration.